-Harvey W. Chim, M.D is an associate professor at the UF College of Medicine in the division of plastic and reconstructive surgery.
+Harvey W. Chim, M.D is currently a professor at the UF College of Medicine in the division of plastic and reconstructive surgery.

 Chim completed a plastic surgery residency at Case Western Reserve University in Cleveland and a fellowship in hand and microsurgery at the Mayo Clinic in Rochester, Minnesota.
 He received his medical degree from the National University of Singapore.